 To taste the water just cup your hands under the eye rolling stone mask on the old fountain and take a sip.
 The water is clean, fresh and cool all year round.

 Through the aqueduct we enter Piazza Garibaldi, Sulmona’s largest square, where you can see grown men slowly rocking a statue of Madonna to encounter another statue of the resurrected Christ during the “Madonna che scappa” procession on Easter Day.
 Another important event is the palio style Medieval festival called ‘Giostra Cavalleresca di Sulmona’ that takes place every year in the last week of July.

-In Italy, Sulmona is the capital of sugar coated almonds.
+In Italy, Sulmona is the capital of the sugar coated almonds known as confetti.
 Italians use confetti candy to mark births, graduations, weddings and anniversaries, and most of the confetti is produced in Sulmona.
 The tradition is said to date back to the Romans who introduced the bomboniere as small gifts for each guest attending important family events.
-In the 15th century nuns at Sulmona’s Santa Chiara Monastery began wrapping the sweets in colourful paper and using them as mosaics to shape flowers, wheat stalks and baskets, and Sulmona’s sweetmakers still demonstrate a lot of skill and creativity.
+In the 15th century nuns at Sulmona’s Santa Chiara Monastery began wrapping the sweets in colourful paper and using them as mosaics to shape flowers, wheat stalks and baskets, and in this respect Sulmona’s sweetmakers still demonstrate a lot of skill and creativity.

 Take a walk from one artisan shop to the other to admire the confetti art, or visit the Pelino Confetti Museum to see how the sugar coated almonds are made.
 It is very hard to leave Sulmona without a souvenir bouquet of almond mementos.

 At the end of the day